OpenVisualCloud/Media-Communications-Mesh/docs/SetupGuide.md

         Reboot the host after the scripts are executed.

-    * **Option B** – The following method is universal and should work for the most Linux OS distributions.
+    * **Option B** – The following method is universal and should work for the most Linux distributions.

         * XDP-tools with eBPF – Follow the [Simple guide](https://github.com/xdp-project/xdp-tools.git) for installation instructions.
         * MTL – Follow the [MTL setup guide](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/main/doc/build.md).